thephpleague/csv/docs/9.0/instantiation.md

 ---
 layout: default
-title: Basic Usage
+title: Loading CSV documents
 ---

-# Basic usage
+# Instantiation

-## Csv and Macintosh
+## OS support

 If your CSV document was created or is read on a Macintosh computer, add the following lines before using the library to help [PHP detect line ending in Mac OS X](http://php.net/manual/en/function.fgetcsv.php#refsect1-function.fgetcsv-returnvalues).